FileZilla is a convenient and highly-efficient FTP client.

-- Start FileZilla, and connect to the remote site.
+- Start FileZilla, and connect to the Web Hosting space.

-- Open the target directory in the remote site.
+- Open the target directory in the Web Hosting space.

-- Locate the files to be uploaded in the local directory, and then drag them to the target remote directory, or right-click the files, click Upload, and then upload the files following the procedures.
+- Locate the files to be uploaded in the local directory, and then drag them to the root directory of the Web Hosting space, or right-click the files, click Upload, and then upload the files following the procedures.

 Click Server > Force showing hidden files.